wingedsheep/mtg-card-generator/README.md

-Looking at the settings example file, I can see that:
-- For Replicate, the default selected model is "imagen" (not flux)
-- For local Diffusers, the default model is "stabilityai/stable-diffusion-xl-base-1.0"

-Here's the updated README with these corrections:

 # MTG Card Generator

 Generate complete Magic: The Gathering card sets using AI.
 Creates thematically cohesive sets with synergistic mechanics, unique artwork, and proper card balance.